Did MSNBC’s Rachel Maddow Ride Trump’s Coattails To Latest Conquest? [Opinion]

 — Forbes (@Forbes) August 29, 2017

-While Maddox has many fans, or at least people do tune in to watch her, some would disagree with her “reporting” and hedge toward Maddox’s “storytelling” as the reason she has caught the nation’s eye.
-Do you remember back in March when she unleashed the tweet below to the masses saying “We’ve got Trump’s Tax Returns?”
+While Maddox has many fans, or at least people who tune in to watch her, some would disagree with her “reporting” and hedge toward Maddox’s “storytelling” as the reason she has caught the nation’s eye.
+Do you remember back in March when she unleashed the tweet below saying “We’ve got Trump’s Tax Returns?”

 BREAKING: We've got Trump tax returns.
 Tonight, 9pm ET.
 MSNBC.